matthewhall78/hello-world/coverLetter.md

 # Areas of Experience

-## Degree in business administration, public administration, communications or a related field or equivalent

->

 ## Experience at a senior level leading major projects of large scale and complexity that have multiple project delivery components

 >